 Starting with version 6.0, the Datadog Agent is able to ingest metrics via a Unix Domain Socket (UDS), as an alternative to UDP, when running on Linux systems.

 While UDP works great on

 localhost, it can be a challenge to setup in containerized environments.
 Unix Domain Sockets allow you to easily establish the connection via a socket file, regardless of the IP of the Datadog Agent container.
 It also enables the following benefits:

 Instead of using an

 IP:port pair to establish connections, Unix Domain Sockets use a placeholder socket file.
 Once the connection is open, data is transmitted in the same datagram format as UDP.
 When the Agent restarts, the existing socket is deleted and replaced by a new one.
 Client libraries detect this change and connect seamlessly to the new socket.

-Note: By design, UDS traffic is local to the host, which means the Datadog Agent must run on every host you will be sending metrics from.
+Note: By design, UDS traffic is local to the host, which means the Datadog Agent must run on every host you send metrics from.